kkganko/18.337-Project-SP2023/README.md

 Moment closure, neural networks, and population balance models.
+Introducing NNs into the parts of the PBM.